Next Community Meeting - Thursday 30 September 2010 at 7.30 pm in St Augustine's Hall

 1795

-Revd Charles John Smyth appointed rector.
-He publishes a number of pamphlets on various subjects, mainly copies of sermons on religious controversies: the conversion of the Jews, anti-Catholicism, anti-Evangelicalism, but also an essay on the science of acoustics and Six Letters on Singing, from a Father to his Son (published 1817), which included the following piece of advice: ‘When you are singing, stand erect; hold your head high; do not tuck your chin into your cravat’.
+The Revd Charles John Smyth is appointed rector of St Augustine's.
+Smyth published a number of pamphlets on various subjects, mainly copies of his sermons on religious controversies such as the 'conversion' of the Jews, Roman Catholicism and Evangelicalism, but also an essay on the science of acoustics and Six Letters on Singing, from a Father to his Son (published 1817), which included the following piece of advice: ‘When you are singing, stand erect; hold your head high; do not tuck your chin into your cravat’.

 1798